f12n/webpack-production/README.md

 There are a couple of different options available in webpack that help you automatically compile your code whenever it changes:

-webpack's Watch Mode
-webpack-dev-server
-webpack-dev-middleware
+webpack's Watch Mode (can auto recompile, need to refresh browser manual) webpack-dev-server (can auto recompile, browser automatically loading up page) webpack-dev-middleware (can auto recompile, need to refresh browser manual)

 Using webpack-dev-server